SMU-DIGA/matverse_papers/README.md

 Architected materials that consist of multiple subelements arranged in particular orders can demonstrate a much broader range of properties than their constituent materials.
 However, the rational design of these materials generally relies on experts’ prior knowledge and requires painstaking effort.
 Here, we present a data-efficient method for the high-dimensional multi-property optimization of 3D-printed architected materials utilizing a machine learning (ML) cycle consisting of the finite element method (FEM) and 3D neural networks.
 Specifically, we apply our method to orthopedic implant design.
 Compared to uniform designs, our experience-free method designs microscale heterogeneous architectures with a biocompatible elastic modulus and higher strength.
 Furthermore, inspired by the knowledge learned from the neural networks, we develop machine-human synergy, adapting the ML-designed architecture to fix a macroscale, irregularly shaped animal bone defect.
 Such adaptation exhibits 20% higher experimental load-bearing capacity than the uniform design.
 Thus, our method provides a data-efficient paradigm for the fast and intelligent design of architected materials with tailored mechanical, physical, and chemical properties.

 **Tags:** Bioinspired materials, Biomedical engineering

 ---

+## 108. Fine-Tuned Language Models Generate Stable Inorganic Materials as Text

+**Authors:** Nate Gruver, Anuroop Sriram, Andrea Madotto, Andrew Gordon Wilson, C. Lawrence Zitnick, Zachary Ward Ulissi

+**Venue:** International Conference on Learning Representations

+**Publication Date:** October 13, 2023

+**Abstract:**
+We propose fine-tuning large language models for generation of stable materials.
+While unorthodox, fine-tuning large language models on text-encoded atomistic data is simple to implement yet reliable, with around 90\% of sampled structures obeying physical constraints on atom positions and charges.
+Using energy above hull calculations from both learned ML potentials and gold-standard DFT calculations, we show that our strongest model (fine-tuned LLaMA-2 70B) can generate materials predicted to be metastable at about twice the rate (49\% vs 28\%) of CDVAE, a competing diffusion model.
+Because of text prompting's inherent flexibility, our models can simultaneously be used for unconditional generation of stable material, infilling of partial structures and text-conditional generation.
+Finally, we show that language models' ability to capture key symmetries of crystal structures improves with model scale, suggesting that the biases of pretrained LLMs are surprisingly well-suited for atomistic data.

+**Tags:** None

+---